 The School Council is a very important part of our whole school community and gives the children an opportunity to raise issues and generate ideas on how to improve our school.
 Two children from each year group are elected onto the Council, which is chaired by two members of Year Six.
 Another member of Year 6 is elected as the School Council Secretary and their role is to record the minutes of the weekly meetings and share them with the whole school in assembly time.
-Many decisions and actions are taken by the School Council each year, including nominating the charity of the year ( The World Wildlife Fund 2016-2017), organising charity days, fun competitions, liaising with the School Cook over lunch menus, establishing playtime charters, interviewing new staff and many more.
+Many decisions and actions are taken by the School Council each year, including nominating the charity of the year ( Blue Cross), organising charity days, fun competitions, liaising with the School Cook over lunch menus, establishing playtime charters, interviewing new staff and many more.

 The Eco-Council is a group of children, with representatives from all age groups, who are working towards making our school more eco - friendly.
 So far we are delighted to have achieved The Eco-School Bronze Award by forming a committee, drawing up an action plan, holding a whole school Eco-Week, maintaining our message board and running several environmental projects within school.
 We are now working towards the Silver Award.